Dhvanil-CSE/SOC/assignment-1/README.md

-Pull the "assignment-1" folder to your device.'\n'
+Pull the "assignment-1" folder to your device.

-Now open this folder in terminal\n
+Now open this folder in terminal
 First run 'python .\data_server.py'
 Data server is live now.
 Then run 'python .\cloud_server.py'